ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 ### Syntax
 {: #aql-seq-ptn-syntax}

 The general syntax of a sequence pattern is to first specify the pattern to be matched in the text, and then to specify what is to be returned by the extractor.
-The final part of the sequence pattern specifies what is the input to the pattern; it might be a column from a previously-defined view, or it might be the entire document text.
+The final part of the sequence pattern specifies what is the input to the pattern; it might be a column from a previously defined view, or it might be the entire document text.

 ```
 pattern <pattern specification> [return clause] [with inline_match on <viewname.colname>]